Packers clinch playoff berth with 1st shutout in NFL this season, 34-0 over Saints

 The Packers have won nine of their last 11 games, with their only losses during that stretch coming to the NFC North rival Detroit Lions.
 They will enter the playoffs as a wild card after being eliminated from NFC North title contention Sunday.

-Jacobs ran for 69 yards and a 1-yard touchdown on 13 carries.
+Jacobs ran for 69 yards and a 2-yard touchdown on 13 carries to lead Green Bay’s 188-yard rushing attack.
 He also caught four passes for 38 yards.

-Jordan Love went 16 of 28 for 182 yards, including a 2-yard touchdown to Dontayvion Wicks.
-Chris Brooks and Emanuel Wilson also had 1-yard touchdown runs, and Brandon McManus kicked field goals from 55 and 46 yards.
+Chris Brooks and Emanuel Wilson had 1-yard touchdown runs, Dontayvion Wicks had a 2-yard TD catch, and Brandon McManus kicked field goals from 55 and 46 yards.

 Green Bay’s defense made it a miserable night for Rattler while missing four starters because of injuries: linebacker and leading tackler Quay Walker, cornerback Jaire Alexander and safeties Evan Williams and Javon Bullard.
 Safety Zayne Anderson had an interception in his first career start.